mantrajsframework/mantrad/docs/25-mantra-services.md

 In the same way, if "cron" service is enabled, then cron scheluder y launched.

 The services to run by Mantra in an application, is indicated with "ActiveServices" property in the application configuration file.
-Also, you can define which hooks will be registered in the application using "ActiveServicesByComponent" property in mantraconfig.json configuration file.
+Also, you can define which hooks will be registered in the application using "ActiveServices" property in mantraconfig.json configuration file.

 For more details about those two properties, ses [mantraconfig.json configuration file](/docs/mantraconfig.json-file.md).